envoyproxy/katacoda-scenarios/getting-started/step1.md

 ## Filter Chains and Fliters

-With Envoy listening for incoming traffic, the next stage is to define how to process for requests.
-Each Listener has a set of filters.
-Different listeners can have a different set of filters.
+With Envoy listening for incoming traffic, the next stage is to define how to process the requests.
+Each Listener has a set of filters and different listeners can have a different set of filters.

 In this example, we'll proxy all traffic to Google.com (thanks Google!).
 The result is we should be able to request the Envoy endpoint and see the Google homepage appear, without the URL changing.

 Filtering is defined using *filter_chains*.
-The aim of each *filter* is to find a match on the inputting request, to match it to the target destination.
+The aim of each *filter* is to find a match on the incoming request, to match it to the target destination.
 Copy the snippet to the editor.

 <pre class="file"  data-filename="envoy.yaml" data-target="append">    filter_chains:
     - filters: